openorch/openorch/docs-source/docs/writing-custom-services/your-first-service.md

 While OpenOrch itself is written in Go, services that run on OpenOrch can be written in any language.
 A service only needs a few things to fully function:

-- Must register a user account.
-This is just like a human user account (for more info about this, see the [User Svc](/docs/built-in-services/user-svc))
+- Register a user account, just like a human user.
+For details, see the [User Svc](/docs/built-in-services/user-svc).
-- Must register its instance in the registry so OpenOrch knows how where to proxy the requests to.
+- Register its instance in the registry so OpenOrch knows where to route requests.

 ## A Go example

-Below is an example Go service that does the following things:
+The following Go service demonstrates these steps:

-- Registers a user for itself with the slug `skeleton-svc`
+- Registers itself as a user with the slug `skeleton-svc`
-- Registers/updates its own URL in the [Registry](/docs/built-in-services/registry-svc).
+- Registers or updates its URL (`http://127.0.0.1:9311`) in the [Registry](/docs/built-in-services/registry-svc).

+You may notice that the following code uses a "Go SDK," but it's simply a set of convenience functions built on top of the OpenOrch API.
+OpenOrch is language-agnostic and can be used with any language, even if no SDK is available in the repository.

 ```go
 package main